Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 Of course, that is obvious, as people made arrows already decades ago without modern machines.

-I am sure that many of you already made their own arrows when you were just kids.
+I am sure that many of you already made your own arrows when you were just kids.

 When I was young I lived near a forest and my best friend and I ventured into the woods and made our own bows and arrows.